p2panda/p2panda/p2panda-core/README.md

     expiry: Expiry,
 }

-// Implement `Extension<T>` for each extension we want to add to our `CustomExtensions`. impl Extension<Expiry> for CustomExtensions {
+// Implement `Extension<T>` for each extension we want to add to our
+// custom extensions.
+impl Extension<Expiry> for CustomExtensions {
     fn extract(&self) -> Option<Expiry> {
         Some(self.expiry.to_owned())
     }
 }

-// Create a custom extension instance, this can be added to an operation's header. let extensions = CustomExtensions {
+// Create a custom extension instance, this can be added to an operation's
+// header.
+let extensions = CustomExtensions {
     expiry: Expiry(1733170246),
 };